Google's Ideological Echo Chamber: Course of events

-Reactions

-On the science
+Reactions on the science

-Some commentators in the academic community said Damore had understood the science correctly, such as Debra W. Soh, a columnist and psychologist; Lee Jussim, a professor of social psychology at Rutgers University; and Geoffrey Miller, an evolutionary psychology professor at University of New Mexico.
+Some commentators in the academic community said Damore had understood the science correctly, such as leading psychologist Steven Pinker, Debra W. Soh, a columnist and psychologist; Lee Jussim, a professor of social psychology at Rutgers University; and Geoffrey Miller, an evolutionary psychology professor at University of New Mexico.

-Others said that he had got the science wrong and relied on data that was suspect, outdated, irrelevant, or otherwise flawed; these included Gina Rippon, chair of cognitive brain imaging at Aston University; evolutionary biologist Suzanne Sadedin; and Rosalind Barnett, a psychologist at Brandeis University.
+Others said that he had got the science wrong and relied on data that was suspect, outdated, irrelevant, or otherwise flawed; these included the feminist Gina Rippon; evolutionary biologist Suzanne Sadedin; and Rosalind Barnett, a psychologist at Brandeis University.

 David P. Schmitt, former professor of psychology at Bradley University, said that while some sex differences are "small to moderate" in size and not relevant to occupational performance at Google, "culturally universal sex differences in personal values and certain cognitive abilities are a bit larger in size, and sex differences in occupational interests are quite large.
 It seems likely these culturally universal and biologically-linked sex differences play some role in the gendered hiring patterns of Google employees."

 British journalist Angela Saini said that Damore failed to understand the research he cited, while American journalist John Horgan criticized the track record of evolutionary psychology and behavioral genetics.
 Columnist for The Guardian Owen Jones said that the memo was "guff dressed up with pseudo-scientific jargon" and cited a former Google employee saying that it failed to show the desired qualities of an engineer.
 Feminist journalist Louise Perry in her book The Case Against the Sexual Revolution comments on the affair saying that she is sympathetic to Damore and that the science he quotes is perfectly sound.

 Alice H. Eagly, professor of psychology at Northwestern University, wrote "As a social scientist who's been conducting psychological research about sex and gender for almost 50 years, I agree that biological differences between the sexes likely are part of the reason we see fewer women than men in the ranks of Silicon Valley's tech workers.
 But the road between biology and employment is long and bumpy, and any causal connection does not rule out the relevance of nonbiological causes."